OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 - `teamId`: defines what team is assigned to this flag

 `flagreturn` hotspots once connected to a `flaghotspot` will work as a drop off point for the connected flag.
 You cant capture enemy flags using this point.

+### `teleporterHotspot`

+Used to create portals.

+If you want to create a single way portal just connect it to an placeholder/object you wish it to teleport to.
+If you want a two way portal, attach them both to each other.

+Options you can set for `teleporterHotspot`:
+- `red`, `green`, `blue`: controls the teleporterHotspot icon color
+- `cooldown`: how long till it can be used again (dont set it to a really low or zero value for 2 way teleports)
+- `teleportSound`: path to teleport sound file
+- `velocityTranslator`: allows you to choose how should velocity be translated after teleport:
+  - `-1`: dont translate velocity, it will be reset
+  - `0`: just transfer it
+  - `1` translate velocity onto direction of the portal, and reverse it if entered on the other side of the portal

+### `charCatapultHotspot`

+Used to create jump pads, catapults and trampolines for players.

+Options you can set for `charCatapultHotspot`:
+- `velocity`: the velocity value to set
+- `upwardsBoostScale`: adds percentage of the velocity to the UP direction, allows to more curved launches
+- `reuseCharactersVelocity`: if true will add the `velocity` to the actual character velocity, otherwise will override it
+- `trampolineMode`: Transforms it into a trampoline, can hold `jump` for a additional boost (options below will only work if true)
+- `trampolineMinimalVelocityY`: what velocity is understood as to low to be bouncing off
+- `trampolineBoost`: velocity boost, given to you a if `jump` is held during landing